awsdocs/amazon-s3-developer-guide/doc_source/ServerLogs.md

 A log file delivered at a specific time can contain records written at any point before that time\.
 There is no way to know whether all log records for a certain time interval have been delivered or not\.

  The `UniqueString` component of the key is there to prevent overwriting of files\.
 It has no meaning, and log processing software should ignore it\.

+The trailing slash */* is required to denote the end of the prefix\.

 ## How Are Logs Delivered?<a name="how-logs-delivered"></a>